Kubernetes Environments

 Launching the Agent from the Installation Script

-You can launch the StreamSets Kubernetes agent using the installation script that Control Hub generates.
+You can launch the IBM StreamSets Kubernetes agent using the installation script that Control Hub generates.
 The installation script automatically retrieves the agent YAML file from Control Hub, and then uses the Kubernetes command-line tool, kubectl, to create a deployment for the agent based on the YAML file.

 1. Verify that you have completed the kubectl prerequisites.